Hell Town RV Park

 Hexer barred her exit and growled, “No. You will not.
 You’re unprepared and—”

 Guy rested his hand on Spooky’s shoulder.
 “Let me go,” he hissed.
 And before her eyes, Guy slithered into a snake twice the size of a King Cobra.
 Its head flared with the iconic hood.
-But unlike the Cobra, it was colored with black bands and green crossbands instead of yellow.
+But unlike the Cobra, it was colored with black bands and gray crossbands instead of yellow.
 Guy’s jacket and sweatpants lay in a heap—inert and useless—at the tip of its tail.

 Piper scrambled down the stairs and approached the snake.
 She knelt.
 “Please…” Her words trailed off as if searching for what to say next.
 With some difficulty, and darting glances toward Leo, she whispered, “Please, come back.”
 The snake rested his head on her knee for a moment.
 Its tongue skimmed across her wrist a couple of times, like kisses.
 It then glided to the exit.